Windham High School's Peer-Tutored Writing Center

 Peer tutoring is a reciprocal relationship that improves the writing skills and interpersonal skills of both tutoring client and writing tutor.
 The Write Idea fosters collaboration with the surrounding community and has been a cornerstone of a relationship between Windham High School and UCONN, as well as a new connection with Eastern Connecticut State University.
 In addition, the Write Idea regularly interacts with sister writing centers located at Bolton High School and East Windsor High School.

 Tutors also assume responsibility for special projects, such as the creation of promotional videos and the coordination of literacy events.
-They assisted with the planning and creation of the June 2012 Lock-In for Literacy and Culture featuring keynote speaker, award-winning young adult author Matt de la Peña.
+They also assist with the planning and creation of the annual yearly Lock-In for Literacy and Culture featuring keynote speakers that are award-winning young adult authors (pictures on the right are of the Spring 2018 Lock-In for Literacy & Culture featuring Sarah Darer Littman).
 For more information on becoming a Write Idea tutor (which looks fantastic on a college application!) or on scheduling a tutoring session, please contact Mrs. Dara Bowling at firstname.lastname@example.org or (860) 465-2460.